dotnet/docs-maui/docs/user-interface/controls/label.md

 </Label>
 ```

-In this example, the first and third `Span` instances contain text, while the second `Span` represents a tappable hyperlink.
+In this example, the first and third <xref:Microsoft.Maui.Controls.Span> instances contain text, while the second <xref:Microsoft.Maui.Controls.Span> represents a tappable hyperlink.
 It has its text color set to blue, and has an underline text decoration.
 This creates the appearance of a hyperlink, as shown in the following screenshot:

 :::image type="content" source="media/label/hyperlink.png" alt-text="Screenshot of a hyperlink.":::